 BLADDER AND BOWEL FUNCTIONS

-- Wearing an absorbent pad for extra protection
+- Wearing incontinence pads or devices for extra protection

-Specific bowel dysfunction problems common in MS include constipation, incontinence (lack of control), frequency, retention and loss of muscle control or weakness.
+Specific bowel dysfunction problems most common in MS include constipation, incontinence (lack of bowel control) and diarrhea.

-For those experiencing constipation or loss of control of bowel movements (which may be caused by nerve damage or aggravated by constipation) suggestions include:
+For those experiencing constipation, incontinence or diarrhea, which may be caused by limited physical activity and/or nerve damage, suggestions include:

 - Increasing fiber intake